MikePerez2022/AIAutoCommenter/README.md

 ## Features

 - **Select `.py` Files** – Select any Python script and display the file in the GUI.
-- **AI-Powered Commenting** – Generates clear comments using OpenAI API.
+- **AI-Powered Commenting** – Generates clear comments using local LLM model on machiene.
 - **Download Updated Files** – Save the updated version locally using the GUI.
 - **Graphical Interface** – Built with `tkinter` and `customtkinter` for a modern, intuitive UI.
 - **Standalone Executable** – Packaged with `PyInstaller` to run on Windows without Python installed.